jreisinger/runp/README.md

 --> OK (9.02s): /bin/sh -c "sleep 9"
 ```

 Running all the commands took only 9.02 seconds as opposed to the sum of all times.
+We suppressed the printing of commands' stdout.

 ### Get directories' sizes (read from stdin)